brianturk/wordguessgame/readme.md

 This is a word guessing game with all sports terms.
 Please see the "Help" page in the application for more assistance.
+Note that the word to guess is in the console log if you want to cheat to see what happens when you win.